yamahadodger/legacy-scoreboards-support-script/README.md

 # Legacy Scoreboards Support Script
-Fix for HUDs (scoreboards precisely) made before Tough Break Update.
+A fix for older HUDs' scoreboards which were made before Tough Break Update.

 **What it does exactly?**
-Simply disables 3D character model in scoreboard while keeping it on in HUDPlayerClass (when playing, with scoreboard disabled).
+It simply disables 3D character model in scoreboard while keeping it on in HUDPlayerClass (when playing, with scoreboard disabled).

 You can also disable 3D model entirely by following the `How to use?` section below.

-**License:** Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) https://creativecommons.org/licenses/by-nc-nd/4.0/
+**License:** None officially applied, follow this license: Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) https://creativecommons.org/licenses/by-nc-nd/4.0/

 # How to use?